 Therefore, avoiding burnout in an employee is beneficial to the company’s bottom line.
-So, not only does prevent burnout help the employee stay happy and productive, but it also benefits the company.
+So, not only does preventing burnout help the employee stay happy and productive, but it also benefits the company.

 A happy workforce 😊 means employees are eager to prioritize the company’s primary goals.

-These six tips to avoid burnout at work will improve employee engagement and productivity.
+These six tips to avoid burnout in the workplace will help you in improving employee engagement and productivity.

 1. Ease the pressure by reducing unreachable demands